<< Yesterday

 1920 Leaving Robison Field in midseason, the Cardinals play their first game as the home team at Sportsman's Park, which serves as the American League's St. Louis Browns' ballpark, bowing to the Pirates, 6-2.
 After signing a ten-year lease for $20,000 annually with Browns' president Phil Ball, the team moves six blocks to play its home games in a modern ballpark.

 1920 At Fenway Park, Walter Johnson pitches the season's only no-hitter, defeating the Red Sox, 1-0.
-In the seventh inning, Bucky Harris boots Harry Hooper's grounder for an error, ruining the Big Train's bid for a perfect game, but it's the Senators' second baseman's two-out single in the bottom of the frame which drives in the game's lone run.
+In the seventh inning, Bucky Harris boots Harry Hooper's grounder for an error, ruining the Big Train's bid for a perfect game, but it's the Senators' second baseman's two-out single in the bottom of the frame that drives in the game's lone run.

 Walter Johnson (1911)